This documentation was written for Charmed Kubeflow based on Kubeflow 1.1 and Katib v1alpha3.

 grid-example.yaml before applying the manifest.

-These commands will download an example which will create a katib experiment which we will be able to inspect its execution the following way:
+These commands will download an example which will create a katib experiment.
+We can inspect experiment progress using

 kubectl -n kubeflow get experiment grid-example -o yaml

-Afterwards we will copy and paste the content of this link into the Text field.
-Make sure to change the namespace field in the metadata section to the namespace where you want to deploy your experiment.
+Click the link labelled “Edit and submit YAML”, and paste the contents of this YAML file into the text field.
+Remember to change the namespace field in the metadata section to the namespace where you want to deploy your experiment.
 Afterwards we will click

-Once the Experiment has been submitted we will go to the Katib Menu and select
+Once the experiment has been submitted, go to the Katib Dashboard and select the experiment.

 This has been a very brief run through of the major components of Kubeflow.
 To discover more about Kubeflow and its components, we recommend the following resources: